How to Use MQTT in C# with MQTTnet

 Table of Contents

-With the rise of IoT, the .Net framework has become increasingly popular in building IoT applications.
-Microsoft's .Net Core and .Net Framework provide developers with a set of tools and libraries to build IoT applications that can run on Raspberry Pi, HummingBoard, BeagleBoard, Pine A64, and more.
+With the rise of the Internet of Things (IoT), Microsoft's .NET Core has become increasingly popular in building robust IoT applications. .NET Core provides developers with a comprehensive set of tools and libraries for building powerful applications that can run on devices like Raspberry Pi, BeagleBoard, and more.

-MQTTnet is a high-performance .Net library that implements the MQTT protocol.
-It is open source on GitHub and has a rich set of features, including MQTT 5.0 protocol and TLS/SSL supports.
+MQTT is the standard lightweight messaging protocol for IoT, and MQTTnet is the leading, high-performance .NET/C# library that implements the MQTT protocol.
+It is open source on GitHub and supports advanced features, including the latest MQTT 5.0 protocol and mandatory TLS/SSL security.

 Prepare an MQTT Broker